Does Gender Matter? Towards Fairness in Dialogue Systems: Debiasing Methods

 \subsection{Experiments and results}

 We conduct experiments to test the effectiveness of our proposed debiasing methods.
-We first train a Counterpart Data Augmentation (CDA) model and a Word Embedding Regularization (WER) model in the same setting as the original model and then conduct fairness tests on them.
+We first train a CDA model and a WER model in the same setting as the original model and then conduct fairness tests on them.
 Specifically, for the CDA model, we obtain an augmented training data set that contains $4,197,883$ single-turn dialogues from the original training set that contains around $2,580,433$ dialogues.
-For the WER model, We set the coefficient $k=0.5$.
+For the WER model, We set the coefficient $k$ as 0.5.

 The experimental results of the debiasing models are shown in Table \ref{tab:debias}.
 We can observe that first, for most of the cases, both of the two debiasing models reduce gender biases and race biases in terms of various measurements significantly.
 The differences between the two groups are controlled within a reasonable range and are not statistically significant anymore.
 Second, WER performs better than CDA in mitigating biases.
-However, a drawback of WER is, after sufficient training with the regularization term, the dialogue model tends to generate similar responses to two genders/races, which may debase the diversity of the generated responses.
+However, a drawback of WER is, after sufficient training with the regularization term, the dialogue model tends to generate similar responses to two genders or races, which may degrade the diversity of the generated responses.
 It reminds us that there may exist a trade-off between the performance and the fairness of a model.
 It's important for us to find a balance according to specific situations.